 Home Safety Assessments

-Small changes in the home can make a big difference in safety and ease of care.
-Our assessments identify practical adjustments that promote independence and caregiver peace of mind.
+Small changes in the home can make a big difference in safety and independence.
+Elevate Mobility’s occupational therapists provide home safety assessments to identify risks, recommend practical modifications, and give caregivers peace of mind.

 Service Area: